NNJAMBI/DAIRY-FARM-MANAGEMENT-SYSTEM/README.md

 ## Objective
 The appliacation aim at tracking daily activites of a daily farm with a view to enhance productivity and manage cost.
+In addition to utilising git and understanding workflow and collaboration

 ## Epic
 ##### Admin Role